dmolsen/Throttle/README.md

 ## Requirements ##

-Throttle requires a Mac that is connected to the Internet via ethernet and that also has WiFi capabilities.
-Throttle has been tested on Mac OS X 10.6.8 & 10.7.4.
+Throttle requires the following:

+* a Mac running Mac OS X 10.6.x or 10.7.x
+* a Mac with both ethernet **and** WiFi ports (so probably won't work with a MacBook Air)
+* node.js v0.8+

 I highly encourage you to stay away from 32-bit-only Macs as your Throttle platform.

 ## Installing Throttle ##